hschh86/dgx505-dump-tools/documents/DGX505Midi.md

 According to the MIDI specs, this should change the tuning of a channel with a resolution of 100/8192 cents, ranging from -100 to +100 cents (that is, ±1 semitone).

-I have no idea whether this is implemented fully for the DGX-505.
-Changing the MSB definitely works, with values of `00` being a semitone lower, `40` the default and `7F` a semitone higher; my hearing isn't good enough to judge whether the LSB makes any difference.
+Changing the MSB definitely works, with values of `00` being a semitone lower, `40` the default and `7F` a semitone higher.

+The LSB does not seem to have any effect.
+I tested this by listening for beats when playing the Sine Lead on two different channels and changing the fine tuning on one of them.
+Incrementing the MSB gives noticeable beats, but setting the LSB to the maximum/minimum doesn't really do anything.

 #### Channel Coarse Tuning
 Channel Coarse Tuning uses RPN `00 02`, value as MSB only.